10 Tips to Lose Weight without Sacrificing Anything

 Keys to losing weight with the Mediterranean diet

-Eating well, without sweets or processed foods, as well as leading an active lifestyle and enjoying homemade foods made with fresh products and served in proper portions, are the keys to losing weight with this diet.
+Eating well, without sweets or processed foods, as well as leading an active lifestyle and enjoying homemade foods made with fresh products and served in proper portions, are the keys to losing weight with the Mediterranean diet.
 Are you ready?
 Let’s go!

 Can I really eat bread if I’m on a diet?
 Of course you can, as long as it is whole wheat bread with plenty of seeds.
 Avoid all kinds of loaf breads which have too much refined flour and too many fats.
 Ideally, you should eat bread that is packed with fiber, such as oat bread or rye bread.
 These varieties take care of your intestinal tract, are easier to digest, provide you with vitamins and minerals, and are so healthy that your body will be thanking you.
 Plus, if you start eating a slice of bread with olive oil for breakfast, you’ll feel better than ever.

-2. Olive oil as the main fat in your diet
+2. Olive oil as the main fat in your Mediterranean diet

-Orange juice, lemon juice, delicious apples, grapefruit, pomegranate, melon, grapes, watermelon… all of these elements are great for incorporating into your breakfast or adding to your salads.
+Fruits high in antioxidants such as: oranges, lemons, delicious apples, grapefruit, pomegranate, melon, grapes, watermelon are great for incorporating into your breakfast or adding to your salads.
 The sky is the limit in terms of your gastronomical creations.
 These fruits are healthy, strengthen your immune system, purify your body and can help you lose weight if you add them to your daily diet.
 Remember that the Mediterranean diet -as well as other diets- says that you should 5 pieces of fruit per day.

 4. The importance of lots of fresh vegetables